kodethon/Docs/source/problems/diff.rst

 Additional Settings
 ^^^^^^^^^^^^^^^^^^^

+.. cmdoption:: Init Command

+The init command should be a UNIX shell command used to prepare the submission for testing.
+This command will be only **run once**.

+For example, specifying *gcc main.c* as the init command will create an executable file *a.out* which can then be used by the run command.

 .. cmdoption:: Run Command

 The run command should be a UNIX shell command used to execute the submission file.
 This command will be **run once per test case**.

 For example, if the submission file is expected to be called *main.py*, then the corresponding run command should be *python main.py*.

-.. cmdoption:: Init Command

-The init command should be a UNIX shell command used to prepare the submission for testing.
-This command will be only **run once**.

-For example, specifying *gcc main.c* as the init command will create an executable file *a.out* which can then be used by the run command.

 .. cmdoption:: Ignore Whitespace

-The setting has three options:
+This setting has three options:
     1. None
     2. Trailing
     3. All